kindone/python-proptest/docs/pytest-best-practices.md

 # Pytest Integration Best Practices

 python-proptest provides seamless integration with pytest through the `@for_all` decorator.
-This document explains the recommended approaches and why certain patterns work better than others.
+This document explains effective approaches for pytest users and why certain patterns work well with pytest's testing model.

+> **Note**: If you're using unittest, see [Unittest Integration](unittest-integration.md) for framework-specific guidance.
+Both pytest and unittest are fully supported with identical functionality.

-## ✅ Recommended Approach: Nested Property Tests
+## ✅ Effective Approach: Nested Property Tests

-The most reliable and pytest-friendly approach is to nest the property test inside the pytest method:
+A reliable and pytest-friendly approach is to nest the property test inside the pytest method:

 ```python
 import pytest